JackDilger/spins-and-needles-ms4/README.md

   ![Django Admin Security](documentation/readme_images/admin-security.JPG)

 - __Feedback on actions- Links to site owner goal 1, 2, 3 and User Story 19__
-  - Toast have been used throughout the site to display feedback on actions.
+  - Toasts have been used throughout the site to display feedback on actions.
-  - These are used to confirm when a user, logs in/out or registers
+  - These are used to confirm when a user, logs in/out or registers.
   - They are used to confirm when the admin has edited/deleted/added a product.
   - They are used if a user tries to access admin only pages.
   - When a user submits a comment, a message displays explaining their comment is awaiting moderation.